HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/index.rst

    ------------------------

-angular-hbp-collaboratory is a collection of AngularJS module to develop applications that use HBP Collaboratory.
+angular-hbp-collaboratory is a collection of AngularJS module to develop applications for the HBP Collaboratory.

-At the moment the libraries depends on code that is not hosted on Github so it requires an EPFL account.
+At the moment, the libraries depends on code that is not hosted on Github so it requires an EPFL account.
 Those dependencies should be released during summer 2016.

 Presentation
 ============

 Services
 --------

+hbpCollaboratory core is an empty shell that wrap all available submodules to develop and AngularJS application based on the HBP Collaboratory.

 - :doc:`hbpCollaboratory.hbpCollaboratoryStorage` is a service for interacting with a collab storage and linking nav items to storage entities.